sohamxda7/sohamxda7.github.io/README.md

 ### License Server Management Using Secure SSH Infrastructure
 - **Project**: Managed secure access to a license server hosted on an Amazon EC2 instance.
 - **Scope**: Used SSH remote and local forwarding to provide clients with controlled access to software licenses via the EC2 server, ensuring that license access remained secure without exposing direct access to the main system.
-- **Technologies used**: Amazon EC2, SSH, VPN, secure port forwarding, Linux server management.
+- **Technologies used**: Amazon EC2, SSH, secure port forwarding, Linux server management.

 ---